aridoza/foundational-java/oop-java/intro-to-oop.md

 ### Inheritance

 Inheritance allows classes to "inherit" code from one another.
-The base class is called the "parent" and the inheriter or beneficiary class is called the "child" class.
+The base class is called the "parent" and the inheriter or beneficiary class is called the "child."
 It's just one more way to keep our code shorter and simpler.

 ### Polymorphism